 This need is now put into practice via the introduction of Team Based Learning - a tool to support instructors in facilitating team-based learning, fostering the development of collaborative learning, and supporting students’ conceptual and practical knowledge.

-We'd also like to note that Team-based learning is a phased learning activity – consisting of 6 phases – and should be implemented in its full form to reap all of the positive outcomes associated with its practice.
-As of right now, FeedbackFruits Team Based Learning tool only supports two of these phases, phase 2: iRAT and phase 3: tRAT, with the goal to add support for the other phases in the near future.
+We'd also like to note that team-based learning is a phased learning activity – consisting of 6 phases – and should be implemented in its full form to reap all of the positive outcomes associated with its practice.
+FeedbackFruits Team Based Learning tool now supports the entire TBL process.

 Team Based Learning offer a number of features to optimize each stage of the TBL process: